Goomento/PageBuilder/README.md

 ## 4. Design concept

-4.1 Goomento Page Builder will overwrite the main content of these Magento entities:

-- Cms Page
-- Cms Block
-- Default text Editor by Magento, Eg: Wysiwyg, Magento Page Builder (In develop)
+Goomento is using the WYSIWYG Magento Widget to display the content of Page Builder

-4.2 Goomento Page Builder is using [Font Awesome Free 5.9.0](https://fontawesome.com/) for Icon displaying.
+Goomento is using [Font Awesome Free 5.9.0](https://fontawesome.com/) for Icon displaying.

 ## 5. Document and User Guide